J1 Visa interview at the Embassy: What Can You Do to Prepare

 If you’re working with HPUSA to help you get prepared, we’ll be creating a training plan for you.
 This training plan will talk about the types of positions that you’ll be training in, the activities that you’ll perform, and which skills you’ll be developing.

-This information will help you answer questions such as:
+This information will help you answer for the J1 Visa interview questions such as:

 - What will you do during your training in the U.S.?